 Stay where you’re to til I comes where you’re at – you stay there until I get there.

-The once – very soon.
-“You go on ahead, I’ll be there da once”
+The Once – soon “You go on ahead, I’ll be there da once”, Now the Once – very soon

 Thingamabob or chummy – anything you can’t remember the name of!